SamBroomy/rust-chat-server/README.md

 Understanding async rust better by implementing a chat-server from scratch

+## Will update soon!!!

 ## How to run

 Run each of the following commands in a separate terminal window.

-`cargo run` - Run the server
+`cargo run` or `just run` - Run the server

-`telnet localhost 8080` - Connect to the server (run this command several times in different terminal windows to simulate multiple clients)
+`just client` - Connect to the server (run this command several times in different terminal windows to simulate multiple clients)

 ## Branch 1 - Echo server